Navigating D&O Fiduciary Duties in the Zone of Insolvency

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will provide bankruptcy counsel with a review of fiduciary duties of loyalty and due care owed by directors and officers to the corporation and shareholders as a company heads into insolvency and when those duties may be enforced by creditors.
-The webinar will offer strategies to avoid and defend against breach of fiduciary duty lawsuits, as well as analyze the impact of bankruptcy and insolvency on existing D&O insurance coverage.
+This CLE course will provide bankruptcy counsel with a review of fiduciary duties of loyalty and due care owed by directors and officers to the corporation and shareholders as a company heads into insolvency and when creditors may enforce those duties.
+The webinar will offer strategies to avoid and defend against breach of fiduciary duty lawsuits and analyze the impact of bankruptcy and insolvency on existing D&O insurance coverage.

 - D&O duties from "facing" to "filing" bankruptcy